AshmaDev/sexymail/README.md

 ]);
 ```

+> Feel free to use the more formal `sexyMail.generate()` method to create your email.

-Now you can use your `htmlMsg` as a email message.
+You can now use your `htmlMsg` as a email message.

 You have complete freedom in building ejaculate argument object.
 You can use the components in any number and order.